|

 Aircraft assigned to 115 ATU included Dakotas, Otters, and Caribous.
 Additional RCAF aircraft provided support to 115 ATU and UNEF operations.
 Support activities including bringing personnel and equipment into theatre.
 Aircraft included the Canadair North Star, Fairchild CC-119 Flying Boxcar, Canadair CP-106 Yukon, and CC-130 Hercules.
 See our AIRCRAFT page for more information.
 CASUALTIESFatal 115 ATU casualties were (click on names to see information at The Canadian Virtual War Memorial site):

-All are buried in the Gaza War Cemetery.
+All are buried in the Gaza Commonwealth Cemetery.
 F/O Paul M. L. Picard and F/O Richard V. Edwards both died as a result of injuries sustained in the crash of Otter 3678 while on a "a routine transport mission to two bases".
 For a brief overview of the incident, click on the following link (report requires Adobe Reader to view):

 BASES, FACILITIES, LOCATIONSKey locations include: